JayvonK/PuppyRestaurant/README.md

 - After the peer review from Isaiah, we fixed all the minor critiques Isaiah said we had

 - Peer Review:
+Robert Arias, Jared Ly, Halley Pham

+Tablet and mobile all format correctly,the teams when scaled down turn into a carosel which is a nice way to scale down and make it fit. all menu items are alligned too  the nav works and scales correctly, so does the footer.